lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

 * Removing small pieces of duplication helps, and it makes it easier to see larger areas of duplication later.

+* If we have a sequence of method calls, say `a()`, `a()`, `b()`, `a()`, `b()`, `b()`; we could refactor it in different ways:
+    1. `aa()`, `b()`, `a()`, `bb()`.
+    2. `a()`, `ab()`, `ab()`, `b()`.

+* If two classes are very similar abstractions of the same concepts but they are just specializations, we can create a super class they can inherit from.
+* When two methods look roughly the same, extract the differences to other methods.
+When you do that, you can often make them exactly the same and get rid of one.
+* Before refactoring two classes to move some data towards the superclass, to adapt the template method pattern, we have to make sure the subclasses share the same data.
+    * If the subclasses don't share the same data, we can introduce an abstract getter on the superclass, so the subclasses can override it with their own values.
+* Take a look at the differences between the two subclasses.
+What is the same and what is different?
+Try to move the part that is the same to the superclass, and the part that is different can become an abstract function which can be overriden by the subclasses.
+* We can try to find ways to generalize the uncommon implementations in the subclasses.
+What if we use lists and iterators to create a form in the superclass?
+* If some class was refactored to remove some duplication, and at the end it is just a shell, we can make the system dependent on the superclass and use instances or make static method calls.
+    * However, that would force all of our client code to change.
+Does it hurt anybody leaving the classes the way that they are now? not really.
+* Do not use abbreviations in class and method names.
+They are problematic.
+* If we make a change of the code without removing the duplicatin, we will introduce more duplication, and it would be error prone.
+* When you remove duplication across classes, you end up with very small focused methods.
+Each of them does something that no other method does, and that give us an incredible advantage: orthogonality.
+    * Orthogonality is a fancy word for independence.
+* When behavior is localized in single methods, it's easy to replace it or add to it.
+* When you start removing duplication zealously is that design emerge.
+You don't have to plan most of the knobs in your application; they just happen.
+* Open/Closed Principle: when we have goood design, we just don't have to change code much to add new features.

+## 22. I need to change a monster method and I can't write tests for it

+### Varieties of monsters

+#### Bulleted Methods

+* A bulleted method is a method with nearly no indentation.
+* If you are lucky, someone will have put extra lines between the sections or comments to show you that they do somewhat distinct things.
+    * In an ideal world, you'd be able to just extract a method for each of the sections.
+    * Often, temporary variables are declared in one section and used in the next.

+#### Snarled Methods

 ## 21. I'm changing the same code all over the place